 - Use everyday Ruby tools to automate and schedule ongoing checks of your app's health, so you can rest assured that your code is in great condition.

 Each lesson is concise and loaded with actionable takeaways.
 Code snippets and clear guidance help you implement each lesson into your app's code quickly, so you can see the results and benefit straight away.

 The Keep Your Ruby on Rails App course is completely free.
 Each lesson is delivered directly to your inbox a few days apart, giving you the flexibility to work at your own pace, and revisit the content any time.

-Plus, in addition to the fundamental lessons, when you start the course today, you'll also receive a BONUS LESSON from the upcoming Keep Your Rails App Healthy Premium Edition.
+Plus, in addition to the foundation lessons, when you start the course today, you'll also receive a BONUS LESSON from the Premium Edition of Keep Your Rails App Healthy.

 What People Are Saying

 ”I really enjoyed the book.
 A lot of quick wins for me to implement and makes me realise I can do more with guard.“– Ben (@r0_0tKat)